 When it comes to clearing trail and brush removal – a machete is a better tool than a hatchet.
 The large blade can cut through brush with ease when properly sharpened (not too sharp).
 Large swings can make quick work of tangled vines and light vegetation – sometimes several branches in one swoop.

 Even when clearing through thick saplings such as Bush Honeysuckle, a machete is a great tool to chop through trunks several inches thick when the tree is alive.
+Once the tree has been dead for some time though, a machete will struggle to cut woody branches.

 When the wood is green, you can cut through almost any sapling with the proper technique.
 This is because wood is easier to work, and more pliable when wet.
 [1]

-What you do is apply a light pressure toward the top end of the trunk, so that it is slightly bent.
-Then you just give a light chop with the machete at the base.
-The small reduction in surface area will often cause the trunk to snap, or break enough where it will no longer be an obstacle.
-You must try it sometime!
+Then you just give a light chop with the machete at the base, on the side that is in tension (away from the bend).
+The small reduction in surface area will often cause the trunk to snap, or break enough where it can easily be removed.
+This method uses far less effort than chopping.

 Is a hatchet or machete better for camping?